thisdougb/thisdougb.github.io/_posts/2017-01-17-ansible-module-development-tools.md

 Clear logic in code is something which perhaps isn’t talked enough about in DevOps, so I’ll expand a little.
 Complicated logic is hard to follow, hard to fault-find.
 We’ve all listened to someone telling a joke where they jump backwards and forwards in time and context.
 You hear all the words, but linking the detail is difficult.
 It ain't funny.

 Poor code logic invites similar problems.
-When you return to poor quality code you wrote it can often make no sense whatsoever.
+When you return to poor quality code you wrote, it can often make no sense whatsoever.
 There are lots of ways to improve your code logic, but having a plan and recognising when to refactor are key.
 SysAdmins moving into DevOps really need to assimilate this concept, for their own and others sanity.

 ![Developing Ansible modules starts with a plan](/images/ansible_module_dev_coffee.jpg) *Developing Ansible modules starts with a plan, and a coffee.*

 Ansible provides a couple of tools to help with module development.
 To set these up, clone the Ansible repo somewhere outside of your dev area.
 This will give access to module testing tools, but keeping that repo away from the project .git instance.

 ```
 $ git clone git@github.com:ansible/ansible.git ~/
 $ echo alias testmodule="~/ansible/hacking/test-module" >> ~/.bashrc
 $ echo alias validatemodule="~/ansible/test/sanity/validate-modules/validate-modules" >> ~/.bashrc
 $ source ~/.bashrc
 ```

 The test-module tool lets you run modules without the whole Ansible baggage.
 It's quicker and simpler to run modules this way, when developing.

 ```
 $ testmodule -m library/sec_suid.py -a 'exclude_paths=/opt/communote'
 ***********************************